-- Depending on how large you make the cornflake cookies, you can try to increase the baking time and reduce the baking temperature.
-That way, you don’t risk your cookies from burning on the sides while waiting for the insides to cook.
+- Depending on how large you make these cornflakes butter cookies, you can try to increase the baking time and reduce the baking temperature.
+That way, you don't risk your cookies from burning on the sides while waiting for the insides to cook.

-Do the cookies rise in size after baking?
+Do the cookies increase in size after baking?

-- This cornflake cookies recipe uses baking powder.
+- This cornflakes cookies recipe uses baking powder.
 This helps the cookies rise in size during baking.

 - Hence, the cookies do rise in size, however, it is only a slight rise.
 Also, they do not spread much.

 - For this reason, when putting the cookies onto baking trays, you need not place them too far apart.
 Suffice if you place them just slightly apart to avoid them from sticking to one another during baking as well as for easy handling.

 - Since these cornflakes cookies are meant to be crunchy, it is important that they are stored in an airtight container.
 This will help the cookies (including the cornflakes in the cookies) retain their crispness and crunch.

 - These cookies last for a good 2 weeks when stored well.

 Like this easy cookie recipe?
 Here are my other posts you might want to check out